Communication in Sport – SMGT 310

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be 400–500 words, demonstrate course-related knowledge, and include at least 1 outside resource.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be at least 200 words.
-(MLOs: C, D, E)
+(CLOs: C, D, E)

-The student must arrange a date and time during Module/Week 6 of these course to conduct a Press Conference Simulation with the instructor.
+The student must arrange a date and time during Module 6: Week 6 of the course to conduct a Press Conference Simulation with the instructor.
 A signup sheet with available time slots will be provided at the beginning of the term.
 Sign-ups will occur on a first come, first serve basis.
 The student will be given a crisis scenario within 48 hours of his/her presentation time.
-The student must then construct a Press Release which will be submitted on Blackboard no later than 12 hours prior to his/her Press Conference.
+The student must then construct a Press Release which will be submitted in Canvas no later than 12 hours prior to his/her Press Conference.
 The student will then conduct a Press Conference via WebEx with the instructor.
 The instructor and any students who would like to join will act as the media and ask journalistic questions.
-(MLOs: C, D, E).
+(CLOs: C, D, E).

-Each test will cover the Reading & Study material for the assigned modules/weeks.
-Each test will contain multiple-choice, true/false, and essay questions, and have a 1-hour time limit.
-(MLOs: A, B, C, D, E)
+Each quiz will cover the Learn material for the assigned Module: Week(s).
+Each quiz will contain multiple-choice, true/false, and essay questions, and have a 1-hour time limit.
+(CLOs: A, B, C, D, E).